 To enable saving the Process Console output to a log file, select the Save console output to file checkbox and specify the file location.

 Choose when you want the Process Console shown.

 console.log() statements.
 You can do many things that will help you explore the code and understand where the bug is.
 In the Debug tool window, you can view the call stack and the variables in their current state, evaluate expressions in the editor, and step through the code.

-Debugging a remote application: in this mode, your application is running in a remote environment in the debug mode and PyCharm attaches to a running process.
-PyCharm recognizes
+Attach the debugger to an already running application.
+In this case, your application is already running in the debug mode and PyCharm attaches to a running process.

 Perform the steps that will trigger the execution of the code with the breakpoints.